TomSpencerLondon/cover/README.md

 I am writing this letter as a formal application for the role of [apprentice at codurance](https://codurance.com/careers/become_an_apprentice/).
 The values of pragmatism, professionalism and transparency that are valued by your company truly resonated with me.
 I have been following conferences like Brighton Ruby and any other craftsmanship programs I can put my hands on to constantly improve my coding abilities.

-My favourite technology stack is Ruby - that is what I write day-to-day -  but I would be very excited to learn other languages in particular Java and C#.
-As part of my role at [Homeflow](https://www.homeflow.co.uk/) I have worked with Javascript and React and used node and Backbone on the client side.
-I am also learning Java and [C#](https://github.com/TomSpencerLondon/Number-Guesser).
+My favourite technology stack is Ruby - that is what I write day-to-day -  but I would be very excited to learn other languages in particular Java and [C#](https://github.com/TomSpencerLondon/Number-Guesser).
+As part of my role at [Homeflow](https://www.homeflow.co.uk/) I have worked with Javascript, React and Backbone.

 In the last two years, working professionally, I have practiced the skills of Test Driven Development, short feedback loops and pet projects to learn and experiment with new frameworks, libraries and languages.
 For example, I have recently started to write a mini-rails gem to understand the internals of the web framework that I use on a daily basis.